 “USCIS will begin accepting applications on May 26, 2015″

 Certain H-4 dependent spouses may now apply for employment authorization under the H-4 rule.
-On February 24, 2015, USCIS announced that effective today, May 26, 2015, the Department of Homeland Security (DHS) would begin accepting applications for employment authorization from certain H-4 dependent spouses of H-1B nonimmigrants who are seeking employment-based lawful permanent resident status.
+On February 24, 2015, USCIS announced that effective today, May 26, 2015, the Department of Homeland Security (DHS) would begin accepting applications for employment authorization from certain H-4 dependent spouses of H-1B nonimmigrants seeking employment employment-based lawful permanent resident status.

 Starting today, you may apply for employment authorization under this rule if your H-1B nonimmigrant spouse: